chrisrink10/mumpy/README.md

 the M language and a routine interpreter, allowing routines to be executed directly from the command shell.

+For now, MUMPy is very much an pre-alpha quality product.
+Many core features of the M language are not yet implemented.
+Things such as `FOR` loops and argumentless `DO` commands to extend conditional line scope are not yet functional.
+Users interested in an actual functional M interpreter should investigate FIS GT.M,  which is an open source M interpreter that fully conforms to the ANSI M standard and will probably be a lot faster to boot (after all, it's written in C).

+MUMPy is mostly just a fun
+learning project for me, though I would eventually like for it to be fully featured.

 ## Installation
 MUMPy can be installed using `pip`:

     pip install git+git://github.com/chrisrink10/mumpy@master

 ## Use
-To use MUMPy, simply fire it up from the command line: `mumpy.py`.
+To use MUMPy interactively, simply fire it up from the command line: `mumpy.py`.

+MUMPy can interpret M source code files (files ending in a `*.m` extension) by typing `mumpy.py -f <NAME>` where `<NAME>` is the name of the routine, excluding the extension.
+MUMPy will compile a Python module with the same base name.
+Users should note that routine base names should match the first tag (line label, explained below) in the routine file.
+This means that M routine names are limited to ASCII characters `%a-zA-Z0-9`, where the first character cannot be numeric `0-9`.
+Users can read more about routines in the Routines section below.

-Command line options are available by invoking the `--help` parameter.
+Other command line options are available by invoking the `--help` parameter.

 ## MUMPS Primer
 I will provide a basic MUMPS primer for users who are unfamiliar with